Welcome to Solid Commerce!

 The Reports menu gives you access to a variety of reports.
 Most people find the Top Sellers reports especially helpful.
 The Top Sellers reports include all of the products you sold during a specified time period, along with the total number of pieces sold.

-Detailed order data can also be exported from the Manage Orders page.
+Detailed order data can also be exported from the Orders Manager page.